 I thought this fall would usher in the return of normal work hours in offices and schools, eating in restaurants, and gathering with friends.
 But COVID-19.
 It feels like we’ve lost so much this year.
 How can we move forward into fall when we continue to grieve the loss of so many aspects of our used-to-be “normal” life?

+I’m excited to have Victoria Monet guest blogging for me this month.
+Victoria is from Georgetown, Texas.
+She loves her husband, son, dog, and impacting others’ everyday theology through creative writing and teaching.
+She writes poetry and topical articles on her blog “Theology Reflected.”
 “Read your Bible and pray more,” I heard over and over again growing up in the church.
 And I did.
 It helped fill my mind with truth and connect me with God.
 But it didn’t stop me from becoming depressed during my senior year of college.
 When my doctor diagnosed me with depression, I first thought, “No way.
 Not me.
 Christians don’t get depressed.”
 As if…